-The ABLE account solves a dilemma that many people face when trying to care for a disabled loved one – how to provide financial support without causing them to lose government benefits.
-Before the ABLE Act, those with disabilities who had more than $2,000 in their name would lose their eligibility for government benefits such as Medicaid coverage and Supplemental Security Income.
+The ABLE account solves a dilemma many people face when caring for a disabled loved one – how to provide financial support without causing them to lose government benefits.
+Before the ABLE Act, those with disabilities with more than $2,000 in their name would lose their eligibility for government benefits such as Medicaid coverage and Supplemental Security Income.

 Contributions to the account may be made by family, friends, or any other person and could be tax-deductible depending on state law.
-Even though the beneficiary is the owner of the account, legal guardianship and powers of attorney will allow others to control ABLE funds if the recipient is incapable to manage the account.
+Even though the beneficiary is the account owner, legal guardianship and powers of attorney will allow others to control ABLE funds if the recipient is incapable of managing the account.

 Access to funds

 There are three ways to access the account.
 Debit cards, direct pay to service providers, and electronic transfer to a bank account.
 Before opening an ABLE account, it’s essential to check if that account has the fund access you prefer.

 Account distributions are tax-free for “qualified disability expenses.”
 It is a broad definition and includes any cost that provides independence and improves the beneficiary’s life, such as housing, education, medical expenses, transportation, personal support services, assistive technology, and daily living expenses.
 Although approval will not be required, it is a good idea to maintain documents and receipts.

 There are two requirements to become eligible to open an ABLE account:

 1. The beneficiary must have become disabled before age 26.

 - The age restriction has been controversial as it disqualifies many individuals.
 Thankfully, SECURE Act 2.0 has recently expanded the disability age to 46.
 The perplexing part is that the new age does not become effective until 2026.